telerik/reporting-docs/embedding-reports/display-reports-in-applications/winui-3-desktop-application/overview.md

 The WinUI ReportViewer control is a composite of Telerik UI for WinUI desktop controls.
 The viewer's functionality resides in `Telerik.ReportViewer.WinUI.dll` and the viewer's UI in `Telerik.ReportViewer.WinUI.Themes.dll`.

 The purpose of the WinUI ReportViewer control is to display Telerik Reports and allow the user to interact with them.
 Reports may be processed and rendered on the client machine when the viewer utilizes an embedded Reporting engine, or remotely, by a [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) or [Teleirk Report Server](https://docs.telerik.com/report-server/introduction).
-The report in the viewer is rendered as standard XAML elements, as Canvas and TextBlock, through Telerik Reporting XAML rendering mechanism, adjusted for WinUI specifics.
+The report in the viewer is rendered as standard XAML elements, as Canvas and TextBlock, through the Telerik Reporting XAML rendering mechanism, adjusted for WinUI specifics.

 Due to the XAML-based nature of WinUI, the WinUI report viewer reuses parts of the source code written for the [WPF Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/overview%}), allowing better maintainability and ensuring error-proof development.
 This is the reason why specific classes used by the WinUI report viewer might have the `Telerik.ReportViewer.Wpf` namespace.
 For the same reason, the configuration of the WinUI viewer is almost identical to the configuration of the WPF viewer for the supported functionalities.
-Check the corresonding WPF Viewer articles depending on the scenario:
+Check the corresponding WPF Viewer articles depending on the scenario:

 * [Integrating the WPF Report Viewer in .NET and .NET Core]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-add-report-viewer-to-a-wpf-.net-core-project%})
 * [Integrating the WPF Report Viewer With REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-rest-service%})